 Detoxification as a Way of Life

 Detoxification is about a whole lot more than just a superficial notion of feeling “clean” as part of some trendy dieting fad.
 It’s about protecting your body against the very real and damaging effects of toxic buildup.
-For instance, did you know that peer-reviewed science continues to show that harboring toxins inside your body can trigger a wide array of health conditions – including everything from chronic fatigue and muscle and joint pain to brain disease and cancer?
+Studies continue to show that harboring toxins inside your body can trigger a wide array of health conditions – including everything from chronic fatigue and muscle and joint pain to brain disease and cancer?

 Chronic toxic exposure is also a leading cause of obesity, which now afflicts more than one-third of Americans.
 A 2012 study published in the journal Environmental Health Perspectives explains how so-called “obesogens” are a major contributor to the American obesity epidemic, which more often than not is erroneously blamed solely on people eating too much rather than walking around with polluted, poor-functioning bodies.

 I don’t know about you, but this type of information is highly motivating to me.
 It makes me want to do everything possible to get these obesogens out of my body and avoid them at all costs – and I’m guessing you probably feel much the same way!